Elastic Cloud Enterprise can run on shared and less secure environments, but you should be aware of some limitations when deploying our product.

 admin user and the

 readonly user that get created when you install ECE on your first host.
-Only the
+Initially, only the

 admin user has the required privileges to make changes to resources on ECE.

-A future release will introduce role-based access control and multiple users or user groups to Elastic Cloud Enterprise.
+A beta release of our role-based access control for Elastic Cloud Enterprise allows you to connect multiple users or user groups to the platform.